 - Job postings will be listed on the Employer Directory at www.NBSEED.ca.
 Students seeking employment can apply directly to the employer using the contact information for each employer on the Employer Directory.

-- Select a student for the SEED funded position and contact the Department of Post-Secondary Education, Training and Labour – WorkingNB central office to set up a SEED contract.
+- Employers will select a student for the SEED funded position and contact the Department of Post-Secondary Education, Training and Labour – WorkingNB central office to set up a SEED contract.

-- Provide a valuable work experience to the student.
+- Employers will provide a valuable work experience to the student.

 - Directly apply for jobs through the employer using the contact information on the job posting in the Employer Directory and go through the employers’ recruitment process to ensure a successful work placement.